OnapleRPG/Harvester/README.md

 ### Global configuration

 You can set worlds where you want that Harvester is enabled in the global.conf.
+Be careful world name are case sensitive.
 ```
 Worlds = ["worldName1","WorldName2"]
 ```